-- You don’t need to add salt as the feta is generally salty enough though you could add some washed capers if you have them to hand.
+- You don’t need to add salt as the feta is generally salty enough.
+You can add some washed capers if you have them to hand.

 - The salad can certainly take more mint if you have it.

-- Lemon juice, oil and seasonings are to taste – you may like more tang or try using a different oil such as macadamia for a nutty addition.
+- Lemon juice, oil and seasonings are to taste but you may like more tang or try using a different oil such as macadamia for a nutty addition.